bradleygrif/Bradley-Griffith/README.md

 I also attained a Bachelors of Science in Mathematics with a focus in Computational and Applied Mathematics from the University of Louisville in 2016.
 While the school did not allow for a minor in programming at the time, I took what programming courses I was able to, while also landing one credit hour short of a minor in physics.

-The purpose of this repository is to demonstrate my technical proficiencies, in both what I currently use in my daily career, as well as my prior experience.
+The purpose of this repository is to demonstrate my technical proficiencies, in both what I currently use in my daily career, as well as my prior experience. \nIt contains 2 main folders folders:
+* Data Preparation and Formatting - Demonstrates skills related to my current work
+* Data Analysis - Demonstrates skills related to my education, but not necessarily my current work.

 ## Experience